Complete Guide to Pipe Springs National Monument in northern Arizona including things to do, nearby camping and lodging, history, and more.

 The movie does an amazing job detailing the history of the area and how/why the Mormon pioneers ended up in the area.

-Explore the grounds
+Explore the Grounds

 The grounds have a great paved trail that leads you around the historic fort.
 Don't miss the longhorn cattle and horses.
-You can see the water source that drew the American Indians, Mormon ranchers to the area.
+You can see the water source that drew the American Indians, and Mormon ranchers to the area.

 Don't miss the plants, animals, and interpretive panels talking about what happened along the Arizona strip.

 If you are visiting during warm weather make sure to watch the trail for rattlesnakes and other desert friends.

 Guided ranger tours of Winsor Castle every hour.
 You can find out more about them at the visitor center's main desk.